 As the vehicle in which people navigate life, we are frequently defined by our bodies.
 But the presentation of the physical body, rather than the body itself, is more expressive of personal identity.
 Through choices such as hairstyle, clothing, cosmetics or body art, people craft their visual identity and control how it is presented in a public context.

 Similarly, artists manipulate representations of the human body to communicate a message.
 Every choice an artist makes in their work is intentional, especially in portraiture, which concentrates on capturing a specific individual’s likeness and identity.
 Many artists imbed visual markers within portraits to give us clues about the personality of the sitter.
 Personal objects such as books, tools, letters or even pets all combine to relay meaning.

 Crafting Identity is an exhibition of figural artwork presented in two locations.
-American works are on view here at The Rockwell Museum, while international works are on view at the nearby Arnot Art Museum in Elmira, NY.
-This joint exhibition features works from the Tia Collection of Santa Fe, a private art collection based in New Mexico.
+American works are on view here at The Rockwell Museum, while Highlights From Around the World are on view at the nearby Arnot Art Museum in Elmira, NY.
+This joint exhibition features works from Tia Collection of Santa Fe, a private art collection based in New Mexico.
 These are the only United States venues for the exhibition.